 1. Repair/Renovation Issues

-Certainly, the first thing you’ll want to consider is the condition of the property.
-A fixer-upper can often be a great bargain with a lot potential for ROI – if, that is, the needed repairs and renovations are fairly minor.
-If the property has major structural issues or requires mold or asbestos abatement, you may want to reconsider.
-You simply can’t invest more in the property than you can get back out of it.
+Certainly, the initial consideration should be the condition of the property.
+A fixer-upper can frequently present a lucrative opportunity with significant potential for return on investment (ROI), especially if the necessary repairs and renovations are relatively minor.
+However, if the property exhibits major structural issues or demands mold or asbestos abatement, a reassessment may be warranted.
+It’s essential not to invest more in the property than what can be recouped from it.

 Beyond the property’s condition, the next important consideration in buying your first investment property in Fort Myers is the neighborhood.
 The quality of the neighborhood will not only affect appreciation potential but will also determine in large part the quality of tenants and vacancy rates.
 If the property seems at first glance to be a stunning bargain, but then you can’t get quality, long-term tenants, then it’s no bargain at all – and maybe even a liability.